-- On land which is not already allocated for housing
+- Be on land not allocated for housing

-Importantly, Entry Level Exception Sites are not reliant on a shortfall being demonstrated in a Local Authority’s five-year housing supply.
-Instead, they are focussed around a lack of housing suitable for first-time buyers or renters in the area, which is an issue that is particularly acute in rural locations.
+Importantly, Entry Level Exception Sites are not reliant on a shortfall being demonstrated in a Local Authority’s 5-year housing supply.
+Instead, they are focussed around a lack of housing suitable for first-time buyers or renters in the area, which is an issue that is known to be particularly acute in rural locations.

 Entry Level Exception Sites vs. Rural Exception Sites

 Historically, the main option available to landowners with holdings on the edge of settlements has been Rural Exception Sites, which are: